-A NEW STUDY SHEDS LIGHT ON CAUSES AND SOLUTIONS
+STRUGGLING WITH LOW BACK PAIN?
+A NEW STUDY SHEDS LIGHT ON CAUSES AND SOLUTIONS (THORACOLUMBAR FASCIA)

 “The role of the lumbodorsal fascia is generally neglected in spine biomechanics.
 Yet it is perhaps the most important structure insuring the integrity of the spinal machinery.
 The viscoelastic property of its collagen has a direct impact on the way the muscles are used and forces are channeled from the ground to the upper extremities.
 As a controller of the forces distribution between muscles and fascia, lordosis is the prime candidate for rehabilitation in the event of injury.”

 Let’s take just a moment and talk about Gracovetsky’s statement.
 In light of what we know about CHRONIC NECK PAIN and the relationship to loss of the neck’s NORMAL LORDOTIC CURVE, it is highly intriguing that Gracovetsky is talking about the importance of the lordotic curve in the lumbar spine (low back) as well.
-In other words, whether you have no lordosis (a straight low back when looking from the side) or a hyperlordosis (a “sway back”), it is likely affecting the integrity of the fascia ---- even if you do not currently have pain.
+In other words, whether you have no lordosis (a straight low back when looking from the side) or a hyperlordosis (a “sway back”), it is likely affecting the integrity of the FASCIAL BIOMECHANICS —- even if you do not currently have pain.

-The finale of this study was the authors sharing something you already know if you have followed my blog --- spinal discs do not cause nearly as much pain as they are given credit for (HERE), as is also true with degenerative arthritis (HERE).
+The finale of this study was the authors sharing something you already know if you have followed my blog — spinal discs do not cause nearly as much pain as they are given credit for (HERE), as is also true with degenerative arthritis (HERE).
 So now that we know it’s likely that a great deal of chronic low back pain is arising from the Thoracolumbar Fascia instead of a “bad” disc, what can be done to heal it and make it better?
 Glad you asked!

 Firstly, read my article TELL ME AGAIN WHY YOU WANT AN MRI?.
 Then realize that while I could give you a whole new post on the subject, why reinvent the wheel?
-HERE is the post I give my patients who are wanting to begin solving their back problems on their own.
+HERE is the post I give my patients who are wanting to begin solving their chronic back issues on their own.
 Their goal is almost always the same.